ronaldynchan/Solder-Reflow-Oven/README.md

 # Solder-Reflow-Oven
-•	Solder reflow oven powered by a SLC500 PLC
+•	Solder reflow oven powered by a SLC500 PLC<br>
-•	Process involving linear actuators, conveyors, a pnumatic gripper and implementation of SCADA
+•	Process involving linear actuators, conveyors, a pnumatic gripper and implementation of SCADA<br>
-•	Safety provided by guardlocks and e-stops
+•	Safety provided by guardlocks and e-stops<br>
-•	HMI displays revelent process data, including the oven temperature, and provides easy troubleshooting of machine
+•	HMI displays revelent process data, including the oven temperature, and provides easy troubleshooting of machine<br>
 •	Wi-Fi connectivity through router to provide wireless monitoring of process